 There are of course other fatal mistakes pros no longer make.
 But my objective with this guide and these 5 mistakes is to give you a solid foundation so you can get off to a good start.
-I also want to help you understand some very important concepts before I take it to the next level and share:
+I also want to help you understand some very important concepts before I take it to the next level.
+Click on the links to view:

-1. my method "THE KEYS TO A SUCCESSFUL SHOW"

-2. the address book of places and of people who make the bookings: MY BUSINESS
+- 1. my method "THE KEYS TO A SUCCESSFUL SHOW" - 2. the ADDRESS BOOK of people and companies in charge of hiring performers.